 Finally, the macrosystem looks at the socio-culture of the residents of south-central Los Angeles, California.
 They are primarily Black/African-Americans and other minorities.
 The socioeconomic status is also quite low.
 Though the three boys discussed Christian religions, there was not enough evidence to surmise their (or that area’s) faith/religious groups.
-A finally piece of the macrosystem, that I did not mention in the term’s earlier introduction, was the effect of media on individuals.
-I, personally, have a lot of issues with media and using it as a source for information.
-However, even I cannot the power it holds over people.
+A final piece of the macrosystem, that I did not mention in the term’s earlier introduction, was the effect of media on individuals.
+I personally have a lot of issues with media and using it as a source for information.
+However, even I cannot deny the power it holds over people.
 The media during the time of these three boys’ youth was tumultuous in terms of the depiction made about their race and ethnicity.
 Black/African-American males were considered dangerous, criminal, and lacking morals and ethics.
 It would be ridiculous to assume that that representation by the media did not affect the lives of the three friends or anyone else.
+Good point to make

 To conclude, we can utilize stories like the one told by Ron, Bird, and Kumasi, as well as others, to understand the various aspects of small systems and how they affect each and every one of us in such large, impactful ways.
 Whether it be a theory based around chaos or a systematic outline of our everyday interactions, understanding smaller systems is important in order to understand the bigger picture.
 As Human Service professionals, we can use this understanding to approach groups that are part of systems both similar and different than our own.
 It also teaches us to be empathetic—because we understand that there are aspects outside of a victim or abuser’s control.
 During this quarter, our class learned about the differences between “remediation” and “amelioration.”
 To remediate is to put a “band-aid fix” on an issue (cover it up, create a temporary fix), whereas ameliorate is to get rid of the source of the issue (focus on ending the stigma that creates gangs instead of removing drugs and weapons).
 In our fields, we will be faced with making choices to ameliorate and remedy situations faced by our clients.
 May the story of Ron, Bird, and Kumasi remind us that you can’t have one or the other.
 Both are necessary.

+Very nice job with this paper overall.
+Good idea to choose the things to focus on.
+There are a lot of connections you can make between both theories and the gangs.
+You start to talk a bit about your own connections to the characters in the documentary, although a little bit more connection to yourself would be great.
+As noted there are some typos to watch for but otherwise nicely written.
+It has been great having you in class this quarter and I look forward to getting to know you more throughout the year.
+Thank you for all of your work.19/20

 References